-We offer a free service via some database publishers (who provide MU access to primary source material) whereby they will analyse your lesson plans in detail and then provide you with a report, providing you with class-specific and thematic links to relevent digital material, that will support the delivery of your classes.
+MU teaching faculty can avail of a service via some database publishers (who provide MU access to primary source material) whereby they will analyse your lesson plans in detail and provide you with a report.
+The report typically contains class-specific / thematic links to relevent digital material, that will support the delivery of your classes.
+This service is called "Course Alignment".
+This is suited to many FACSP and FSS modules.

 Using Course Alignment is an easy way to develop your reading lists and lesson plans with stable links to relevant, digital material for your students, and can be used in conjunction with your own required reading for your students.
-You can adopt as much or as little of their suggested digital material and approaches as you wish.
+You can adopt as much or as little of their suggested digital material and approaches as you wish.This service is provided by Gale Primary Sources and Academic Video Online (AVON).

-This service is provided by AM Explorer and Gale Primary Sources.
-Other primary sources and database also offer a range of aligned material that you can use for relevant material for your modules.
 Begin the process by checking to see if your subject is covered by our primary source collections here.

 Course Alignment (in its fullest sense) involves a database provider examining your module in order to provide you with a report that gives you links to relevant primary sources in the database arranged in a systematic way, either thematically, or week-by-week.

-You can use this report to build or enrich your module by adding the stable-links to your reading lists, and your teaching, and in doing so, your students will benefit of the vast primary sources available to them from MU Library.
-Some providers produce a tailor-made document, guiding you through the relevant content and linking it to weeks and lectures in each module.
+Some providers of course alignment produce a tailor-made document, guiding you through the relevant content and linking it to weeks and lectures in each module.
 They can take the objectives of the course and each week’s focus into account.
-Some offer a more limited, basic subject-alignment offering, but this can still be very useful to you.

 Thanks to advice provided by Professor Giampiero Brunelli, Università di Roma, Professor Jerzy Zdanowski, Andrzej Frycz Modrzewski Krakow University, and Dr Ainhoa Campos Posada, Universidad Complutense de Madrid, who were speakers at a 2022 Adam Matthew webinar on "Primary Source Literacy in Europe: Empowering students and researchers with the practical tools they need".